-I am actively involved in the Centre for Research into Violence and Abuse (CRiVA) here at Durham.
-Previously, I undertook a MSocSc in Comparative Social Policy and Welfare at the University of Tampere in Finland, and a BSc in Sociology at Aston University.
-Since I first started studying sociology, feminist ideas have had a profound impact on me, and these continue to provide the inspiration for my work.
+I am a trustee for White Ribbon UK, co-chair of the Changing Relations Steering Group, and a member of the MenEngage Alliance.
+Since I first started studying sociology, feminist ideas have had a profound impact on me, and these continue to provide the primary inspiration for my work.

 Follow me on Twitter: @the_daily_panda

 Department of Sociology

 - Why do some men take a public stance against men's violence against women, and how can more men be encouraged to do so?

 - Men's violence against women

 - Gender norms and inequalities

 - (Pro-)Feminist social movements